Quantum Many-Body Simulations of Catalytic Metal Surfaces

 Looking ahead, continued advances in the development of AFQMC trial wavefunctions, such as multi-determinant expansions, machine-learned~\textit{ansatz}, or other quantum-inspired trial states, will directly benefit our framework.
 Because FEMION decouples the embedding formulation from the solver backend, these enhancements can be seamlessly integrated to further improve accuracy and efficiency.
-In particular, better quantum trial wavefunctions~\cite{pham2024scalable, huang2024gpuacceleratedauxiliaryfieldquantummonte} can enhance the treatment of local correlation in complex systems, enhancing the predictive power of fragment-based simulations in catalysis and materials science.
+In particular, better quantum trial wavefunctions~\cite{pham2024scalable, huang2024gpuacceleratedauxiliaryfieldquantummonte} can enhance the treatment of local correlation in complex systems, thereby strengthening the predictive power of fragment-based simulations in catalysis and materials science.
 This adaptability, coupled with the development of new basis sets tailored for periodic correlated calculations in metals, ensures a robust and evolving future for first-principles simulation.